AntonioAldisio/2021.1-FindGlocal/docs/Design/nivel2/Planejamento_relato.md

-# Planejamento do Relato de Avaliação do Protótipo de Papel
+# Planejamento do Relato de Avaliação do Protótipo de baixa fidelidade

 ## 1. Modelo do Relato